mikecao/sparrow/README.md

     $stats = $db->getStats();

-The stats array contains the total time for all queries, an array of all queries executed with individual query times.
+The stats array contains the total time for all queries and an array of all queries executed with individual query times.

 ## License